 Can I hard boil eggs in the instant pot?

-Yes, instant pot hard boiled eggs are easy too!
+Yes, pressure cooker hard boiled eggs are easy too!
 Just follow my recipe for 2 Minute Instant Pot Hard Boiled Eggs.
 The eggs come out perfect every time.

 How do you know when hard boiled eggs are done?